Y-digital-Asia/Y-digital-Asia-website/content/solutions/conversational-ai/_index.en.md

 translationKey: conversational-ai
 hero_image: "/img/hero-conversational-ai.jpg"
 hero_circles:
-  left_circle: Stop wasting time
+  left_circle: Stop inefficiency
-  right_circle: Start delighting employees
+  right_circle: Start scaling
 page_title: Conversational AI
 intro_text: Users can communicate with a chatbot or voice assistant in different languages, using either voice, typing or a combination of both.
 Choosing the right conversational